Gluesticks Blog

 marshmallow dipped into melted chocolate

-• Dip each marshmallow in melted chocolate and allow the excess to drip off.
+Step 12: Dip each marshmallow into melted chocolate and let the excess drip off.

 fork sliding dipped eggs onto baking sheet